dp92987/coursera-catalog/README.md

-# CourseraCatalog
+# Coursera Courses and Specializations Catalog

-Coursera Courses and Specializations Catalog
+Full list of Coursera curses and specializations.
+Updated daily.